near/nearup/README.md

 	Stopping docker near
 	```
 4. Open the folder `cd $HOME`
-5. Reclaim disk space by removing .near folder, issuing the command `rm -ri .near`.
+5. Reclaim disk space by removing .near folder, by typing the command `rm -ri .near`.
 Press `yes` or `y` to confirm that you want to delete the files:
 	```
 	Nearkats-MacBook-Pro:.nearup nearkat$ rm -ri $HOME/.near
 	examine files in directory /Users/nearkat/.near? yes